 If the peer committee finds that the faculty member or librarian is professionally incompetent, the administrator shall send his or her written recommendation for dismissal on grounds of professional incompetence to the dean of the academic unit.
 Within thirty days of the receipt of the administrator's written recommendation, the dean may proceed with dismissal procedures by forwarding the recommendation along with the peer committee report and his or her own comments to the executive vice chancellor and chief academic officer.
-The dean of the academic unit will provide a copy of his or her written recommendation to the faculty member or librarian.
-The executive vice chancellor will add his or her own recommendation and will forward the entire file, along with any additional comments or responses from the faculty member or librarian, to the chancellor.
+The dean of the academic unit will provide a copy of his or her written recommendation and will forward the entire file, along with any additional comments or responses from the faculty member or librarian, to the chancellor.
 The faculty member or librarian must be provided with a copy of all administrative comments and recommendations before they are forwarded to the chancellor.
 The chancellor may choose to proceed with the dismissal of the faculty member or librarian.
-If so, the chancellor shall issue via certified mail a written notice of dismissal, which will state with reasonable particularity the grounds for dismissal for professional incompetence.
-The notice shall state the effective date of dismissal.
+If so, the chancellor shall issue via certified mail a written notice of dismissal, which will state the effective date of dismissal.